chenjin-ma/LWGAL/README.md

 # Using LWGAL

-Running "sim.py" to get the simulation result (under the default settings, the result of Scenario 2 will be obtained), but three folders ("estimated_coef", "evaluation_result", "simulation_data") need to create in advance to store the results, where
+Running "sim.py" to get the simulation result (The current setting is Scenario 2), but three folders ("estimated_coef", "evaluation_result", "simulation_data") need to create in advance to store the results, where

 "simulation_data" : Used to store the simulated data generated in each repeated experiment.